nguyenthihuynhgiao/fight4privacy/README.md

 Education is the key for protection.

+Idea of this is to be able to provide a link to this to educate people at risk.

 One stop site to self-educate on all forms of attacks on privacy including phishing, scams, fraud, statistics, laws and more.